-1. South-west Tonbridge, as defined on the proposals map, is allocated for development of approximately 480 dwellings.
+- 1. South-west Tonbridge, as defined on the proposals map, is allocated for development of approximately 480 dwellings. - The prospective applicant should prepare a masterplan, to the satisfaction of the Council, reflecting the phasing outlined in Appendix E and addressing the full requirements of the other policies in the Local

-- 2. The prospective applicant should prepare a masterplan, to the satisfaction of the Council, reflecting the phasing outlined in Appendix E and addressing the full requirements of the other policies in the Local Plan and delivering the necessary infrastructure to meet the needs of the development as identified in the Infrastructure Delivery Plan. - 3.
-The masterplan needs to make provision for key pieces of infrastructure necessary to support the development including: - primary school 2 form entry, either within south-west Tonbridge or Tonbridge Town - secondary education proportionate contribution to expansion of existing provision in the wider Tonbridge area - mitigation at the junction of Brook Street and Quarry Hill - healthcare provision to meet the needs of the development - 4.
-The masterplan needs to be prepared and completed in advance of the formal submission of the planning application.
-It shall be accompanied by a Planning Performance Agreement. - 5.
-The development will be required to provide a wide range of opportunities for safe sustainable travel to Tonbridge Town Centre including the railway station and existing established cycle routes. - 6.
-Development will be required to respect the setting of the High Weald Area of Outstanding Natural Beauty (AONB) in terms of design, scale, massing and materials having regard to the landscape character and the relevant policies in the High Weald AONB management plan.
-A Landscape and Visual Impact Assessment will be required to accompany a planning application for development that addresses the impact on the High Weald AONB and includes appropriate mitigation measures. - 7.
-Development should, where possible, maximise opportunities for net biodiversity gains on site.
+Plan and delivering the necessary infrastructure to meet the needs of the development as identified in the Infrastructure Delivery Plan.
+3. The masterplan needs to make provision for key pieces of infrastructure necessary to support the development including: primary school - 2 form entry, either within south-west Tonbridge or Tonbridge Town secondary education - proportionate contribution to expansion of existing provision in the wider Tonbridge area mitigation at the junction of Brook Street and Quarry Hill healthcare provision to meet the needs of the development • The masterplan needs to be prepared and completed in advance of the 4. formal submission of the planning application.
+It shall be accompanied by a Planning Performance Agreement.
+5. The development will be required to provide a wide range of opportunities for safe sustainable travel to Tonbridge Town Centre including the railway station and existing established cycle routes.
+6. Development will be required to respect the setting of the High Weald Area of Outstanding Natural Beauty (AONB) in terms of design, scale, massing and materials having regard to the landscape character and the relevant policies in the High Weald AONB management plan.
+Development at the western edge of the masterplan area will be required to be sensitively designed taking account of the relationship with the High Weald AONB and its setting.
+A Landscape and Visual Impact Assessment will be required to accompany a planning application for development that addresses the impact on the High Weald AONB and includes appropriate mitigation measures.
+7. Development should, where possible, maximise opportunities for net biodiversity gains on site.